Honest Review:

 1. Deputy Time Tracking and Real-Time Attendance

 Deputy captures hours accurately with its easy-to-use employee time clock.
-Time tracking is made very simple for employees with multiple clock-in and clock-out options such as the touchless facial recognition on kiosks that we’ve discussed above, as well as more traditional methods like using a PIN on shared devices.
-It can also be done through the Deputy website on a browser, or directly from mobile phones and even smartwatches.
-And if none of these are viable options, clocking in and out can also be done through SMS from a non-smartphone.
+Time tracking is simplified for employees with multiple clock-in and cock-out options such as the touchless facial recognition on kiosks that we’ve discussed in the Overview, as well as more traditional methods like using a PIN on shared devices, through the Deputy website on a browser, or directly from mobile phones, and even on smartwatches.
+And if none of these are viable options, such as in extreme working conditions, clocking in and out can also be done through SMS from a non-smartphone.

 The time clock also displays employee attendance in real-time, showing managers who’s present and on duty, who’s running late, and who’s on break time.
-This makes it easy to review and monitor coverage, and should the need arise, empty shifts can be filled in a matter of taps.
+This makes it easy to review and monitor coverage, and should the need arise, empty shifts can be filled with only a few clicks.

 Screen showing list of employees and their timesheets